Richard McDermott Miller Competition

 Schedule:

-4 hours of modeling and a break for lunch.
+4 hours of modeling with a one-hour break for lunch.

 Selection: Up to 10 sculptors will be selected to compete.